-- Stay within the 5-knot speed limit regulation. - Use outboard motors only in the designated central corridor. - Use manual power or boats powered by electric motors outside the central corridor. - Observe the non-motorised boating zone in Beginners Bay.
+- Stay within the 5-knot speed limit regulation. - Petrol motors should only be used in the designated central corridor. - Observe the non-motorised boating zone in Beginners Bay.
 Little Pine Lagoon: - Stay within the 5-knot speed limit regulation. - Use electric motors, row, or paddle north of a line running from the northern end of Bertrams Island to the western shore of the lagoon.